 The programme has the aim of allowing all students to have an international experience during the study.
-This can be a company internship, an internship in a university or scientific institution, a graduation project and/or the following of a number of regular courses at a foreign university (preferable not in the first semester).
-For the extra costs made for this purpose, there are subsidy regulations for which only once during the programme is it possible to claim.
+This can be a company internship, an internship in a university or scientific institution, a graduation project and/or following of a number of regular courses at a foreign university (preferably not in the first year).
+For the extra costs made for this purpose, there are subsidy regulations for which only once during the programme it is possible to claim.
 See the subsidy regulations: http://intoffice.utwente.nl/en/financial/